scottcase3374/primetoolkit/README.md

     - Logs data from node structure and renders some graphs/data
 - init --max-count=500 --log=BASES --base=THREETRIPLE
     - Logs the prime, index, #bases(triples) and each triple
 - init --max-count=250 --log=BASES --base=NPRIME --max-reduce=2
+    - Logs the prime, index, and a base-prime/count for each prime associated to "max-reduce" indexes
 - init --max-count=250 --LOG=BASES --base=NPRIME --max-reduce=3
+    - Logs the prime, index, and a base-prime/count for each prime associated to "max-reduce" indexes

 Adding the option:
 	--log-generate